emtneutrino/races/README.md

 QUICK GUIDE FOR RACING
 ----------------------
-There are five possible types of race you can join:  1.
+There are seven possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
-Vehicles change randomly every lap to one in a specific class.
+Vehicles change randomly every lap and racers start in a specified vehicle, 6.
+Vehicles change randomly every lap to one in a specific class, 7.
+Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.

 Look for purple circled star blips on the waypoint map.
 There will be corresponding purple cylinder checkpoints in the world.
 The label for the blip in the waypoint map will indicate the player who registered the race, the buy-in amount and the type of race.

 If the race is restricted to a specific vehicle, the label will include 'using [vehicle]' where [vehicle] is the name of the restricted vehicle.
+You must be in that vehicle when prompted to join the race.
+You can spawn the restricted vehicle by typing `/races spawn [vehicle]` where [vehicle] is the restricted vehicle.
+For example, if the label shows "using 'adder'", you can spawn the vehicle by typing `/races spawn adder`.

 If the race is restricted to a specific vehicle class, the label will include 'using [class] vehicle class' where [class] is the vehicle class.
-The class number is in parentheses.
+The class number will be in parentheses.
+You must be in a vehicle of that class when prompted to join the race.
+You can list vehicles of a specific class by typing `/races lvehicles [class]` where [class] is the vehicle class number.

 If the race changes vehicles randomly every lap, the label will include 'using random vehicles'.
+If a vehicle is specified after the 'using random vehicles' message, racers will be placed in the specified vehicle when the race starts.

 If the race changes vehicles randomly every lap to one of a specific class, the label will include 'using random [class] vehicle class' where [class] is the vehicle class.
+The class number will be in parentheses.
+If a vehicle is specified after the 'using random [class] vehicle class' message, racers will be placed in the specified vehicle when the race starts.

 To join a race, you must have enough funds to pay for the buy-in amount.
 You can check how much funds you have by typing `/races funds`.
-If the race is restricted to a specific vehicle, you must be in that vehicle when prompted to join the race.
-You can spawn the restricted vehicle by typing `/races spawn [vehicle]` where [vehicle] is the restricted vehicle.
-For example, if the label shows "using 'adder'", you can spawn the vehicle by typing `/races spawn adder`.
-If the race is restricted to a specific vehicle class, you must be in a vehicle of that class when prompted to join the race.
-The vehicle class number is in parentheses.
-You can list vehicles of a specific class by typing `/races lvehicles [class]` where [class] is the vehicle class number.

 Move towards the registration waypoint until you are prompted to join.
 Type 'E' or press right DPAD to join.
 The player who registered the race will be the one who starts the race.
 Once they start the race, your vehicle will be frozen until the start delay has expired and the race has officially begun.
 Follow the checkpoints until the finish.
 The results of the race will be broadcast to all racers who joined.
 Prize money will be distributed to all finishers.
 If you want to see the results again, type `/races results`.

 CLIENT COMMAND DETAILS
 ----------------------